Lesley Lopez: Maryland House of Delegates

 In March 2022, Lopez was voted in as the president of the Women's Caucus of Maryland by a 50–12 vote, one year ahead of when she was due to become its president under the caucus's traditional order.
 In response, the 11 Republican members of the caucus resigned from the caucus in protest, later demanding it be renamed to the "Democrat Women's Caucus of Maryland".
 Lopez defended her election, saying in an interview with Maryland Matters that she "had some plans of what I wanted to do [as caucus president] when I moved up so I accelerated the timeline" and had approached state senator Adelaide Eckardt, a Republican, about joining her leadership team, but she declined.
 She had also sent handwritten notes to each of the members who had left the caucus.
 Republicans have since declined to rejoin the caucus, and have discussed forming their own.

 2024 congressional campaign

 On June 1, 2023, she announced her candidacy for the U.S. House of Representatives in Maryland's 6th congressional district to succeed outgoing U.S. Representative David Trone.
 During the Democratic primary, she received endorsements from several members of the legislature and ran on a platform of gun safety, addressing the opioid crisis, and protecting reproductive rights.
 Lopez was unable to put together a robust campaign and was defeated by former National Telecommunications and Information Administration deputy administrator April McClain Delaney in the Democratic primary election on May 14, 2024, placing fifth with 4.6 percent of the vote.

 Political positions

+Abortion

+In May 2022, following the leak of a draft majority opinion for the U.S. Supreme Court case Dobbs v.
+Jackson Women's Health Organization, Lopez sent a letter on the behalf of the Women's Legislative Caucus of Maryland to Governor Larry Hogan, asking that he release the $3.5 million in funds to train abortion care providers as part of the Abortion Care Access Act.
+Hogan denied her request, effectively delaying the law's implementation until July 2023.

+During her 2024 congressional campaign, Lopez said that she would support codifying the Roe v.
+Wade decision on the federal level.

+During the 2025 legislative session, Lopez introduced legislation to create a $25 million grant fund to expand abortion access for uninsured or underinsured individuals.
+The bill passed and was signed into law by Governor Wes Moore, but was blocked from going into effect by federal health officials, who said the program "exceeds permissible use" of the fees collected by the Affordable Care Act.

+During the 2026 legislative session, Lopez introduced a bill that would require hospitals to provide emergency abortion care when needed to stabilize a patient.